ant0ine/go-json-rest/README.md

 Features
 -----------
 - Implemented as a `net/http` Handler.
 This standard interface allows combinations with other Handlers.
-- Fast URL routing using Go-UrlRouter.
-It implements the classic route description syntax using a scalable trie data structure.
+- Fast URL routing.
+It implements the classic route description syntax using a fast and scalable trie data structure.
 - Optional /.status endpoint for easy monitoring.
 - Examples